Michal299/be_teamX/README.md

 `docker-compose up --build -d`

 You will also need to run
-`docker exec -it prestashopv2 rm -r instal`
+`docker exec -it prestashopv2 rm -r install`

 ## Members
 [Aleksandra Nadzieja](https://github.com/a-leandra)